rautarchana9/multunus-website/source/blog/2016-03-23-Growing-an-early-stage-Consumer-Startup-with-Experiments-Part-1---Navigating-the-early-stages.html.markdown

 title: Growing an early stage Consumer Startup with Experiments [Part 1] - Navigating the early stages
 date: '2016-03-23 17:17:02'
+synopsis: 'This is just the beginning of a 3 blog post series so we should come up with a better synopsis'
 tags:
 - cap-vaidy
 - process
 - featured
 ---

-Summary: This is just some placeholder data to demonstrate how article summary works for middleman blog READMORE
 You’ve got an idea for a consumer product.
 And you’re raring to go build it.

 But you’ve also heard about the